noris-network/koris/docs/usage.rst

       $ source ~/path/to/your/koris-project-rc.sh
       Please enter your OpenStack Password for project <PROJECT> as user <USER>\:

 3. Create a koris configuration file.
-An example can be found :download:`here <example-config.yml>`.
+An example can be found :download:`here <../configs/example-config.yml>`.
+   If you're developing koris and want to deploy a cluster into the PI project, please refer to the :download:`pi-dev-config <../configs/pi-dev-config.yml>`.

    .. note::
        Please check if you have access to the pre-built koris images (e.g. ``koris-2019-02-08``) and the